Turning The TV Off The US Empire Part 2: The Rise of The Multipolar World

 The question of Taiwanese independence has re-emerged in American political discourse, purely driven by Taiwan’s dominance in the semiconductor industry.
 However, while a new era of inter-imperialist rivalry and geopolitical re-ordering has the potential to open up avenues for conflict, even American military analysts lack the confidence that the United States would be able to emerge successful in military conflicts against China, over Taiwan, amidst the spectre of inevitable global economic collapse.
 As the fallout over the Ukraine war demonstrates, the American masses have a limited appetite for funding wars overseas, despite the humanitarian “defending democracy” rhetoric promoted by the western propaganda apparatus.

 Over the previous decade, the IMF’s own reports indicate that China’s share of the debt load at 6% is a fraction of the total debt held by the West, shattering the Western debt-trap narrative.
 The Forum on China and Africa Cooperation (FOCAC) in September of 2024, brought African heads of state to Beijing in a historic summit that saw China reaffirm its commitments to the African continent, a notable departure from the decades of patronizing neocolonialism of the West.
-While it is important to remember that China as a nation-state will prioritize its sovereign interests, the mere presence of an alternative to Western capital expands the horizon of possibilities for nations in the Global South.
+In the 21st century, amidst the decline of neoliberal globalization, China’s has embarked on the most successful poverty alleviation and wealth redistribution program in history which 800 million people out of poverty, the largest reforestation program in history, as well as the largest expansion of public infrastructure in history, demonstrating an alternative development path to the rest of the world.
+While it is important to remember that China as a nation-state will prioritize its sovereign interests and its engagements with the Global South should be considered in that context rather than on the basis of mere altruism, the presence of an alternative to Western capital expands the horizon of possibilities for nations in the Global South.

 Beyond Russia and China, there has been and will be an explosion of resistance movements against Western hegemony as the United States continues its decline.
 A cursory overview of contemporary resistance movements below, offers a glance at the will of the people being fought for and advanced against the forces of imperialism and neo colonialism across the globe.

 The Israeli War on Gaza has been the most significant global geopolitical development that has occurred over the past year.
-The Biden administration has overseen a horrific genocide orchestrated by international fugitive Netanyahu.
+The Biden administration has overseen a horrific genocide orchestrated by international fugitive Netanyahu, claiming the lives of over 200k Palestinains.
 Trump’s administration has pledged to stay the course, accepting a 100 million dollar campaign donation by Israeli oligarchs in return for facilitating the formal annexation of the West Bank.
 However, this does not spell the end of the Palestinian resistance.

-Hamas’ military operation in 2023 courageously launched the Palestinian struggle back into the global consciousness, rallying masses across the world to stand with them.
+Hamas’ military operation in 2023 courageously launched the Palestinian struggle back into the global consciousness, forcefully reintroducing the Palestine Question and rallying masses across the world to stand with them.
+While Trump has endorsed Israel’s genocidal designs towards Palestine, Palestinians have shown the world that their destiny is in their hands.
 The Axis of Resistance has also remained steadfast, curbing the worst of Israel’s imperial expansionist designs into Lebanon and neighbouring regions.
 The Houthis blockade of the Red Sea in solidarity with Palestine has completely disrupted global shipping trade to the tune of billions and strangled Israeli ports.
 While the collapse of the Syrian Arab Republic in December of 2024 has strengthened Zionist and American power in the Middle East, the region is under active contestation and will be rewritten by the resistance of the masses, and not just by imperial stenographers.

-The 2019 coup attempt against Bolivia’s indigenous socialist president Evo Morales, fueled by interests in the discovery of lithium deposits, was roundly defeated and powered by the mass mobilizations of people that took to the streets and reclaimed their democracy.
+The 2019 coup attempt against Bolivia’s indigenous socialist president Evo Morales, fueled by interests in the discovery of lithium deposits, was roundly defeated by the mass mobilizations of people that took to the streets and reclaimed their democracy.
 The 2020s have witnessed a rise of left-wing governments propelled into power by mass movements across Latin America, including Brazil, Mexico, and Colombia.
+Indigenous and Afro-descendent land defenders in autonomous communities across Latin America have remained steadfast in their resistance to neocolonial extractivist objectives of multinational mining companies, a struggle that must be learned from and defended as America turns its focus towards Latin America in search of critical minerals.

-While these countries have been cooperative rather than confrontational with American hegemony like Cuba and Venezuela, a disposition towards national sovereignty common to left-wing Latin American social movements in contrast to right-wing Western fetishists, has the potential to cause cracks in America’s subordination of the continent.
-The failures of Argentina’s libertarian extremist government headed by President Javier Milei, the only country to buck the recent left-wing trend, will serve to discredit neoliberal free-market principles and pose as a foreboding example to the Latin American masses.
+While the aforementioned left-wing governments have so far been more cooperative rather than confrontational with American hegemony like Cuba and Venezuela, a disposition towards national sovereignty common to left-wing Latin American social movements in contrast to the elite Western sycophants among the right-wing, has the potential to cause cracks in America’s subordination of the continent.
+The failures of Argentina’s libertarian extremist government headed by President Javier Milei, the only country to buck the recent left-wing trend, will serve to discredit neoliberal free-market ideology and pose as a foreboding example to the Latin American masses.

 In conjunction with the resistance of the masses of the Global South, the rise of the BRICS order with its explicit goals of de-dollarization over the coming years might strike the final death knell against the Western unipolar order.
 Trump campaigned on a promise of levying tariffs and initiating a trade war against its 3 closest trading partners - China, Mexico, and Canada.
 Doing so would inevitably have disastrous effects on the United States, and the economic instability may lead to the toppling of the United States Dollar from its perch as the global reserve currency.
 The rise of alternative financial arrangements and systems to facilitate global trade would degrade America’s ability to wage war through economic sanctions, which for the past few decades have been used to orchestrate the economic immiseration of millions across the Global South as well as the under development of any nation that has stood in its way.